xiaoqch/LiteXLoader/README.md

 ## Compiling
 1. Install **Microsoft Visual Studio** with standard C++ building suite
 2. Install CMake and add it to `PATH`
+3. Search Windows SDK and install the newest version
-3. Run the building batch below
+4. Run the building batch below

 ---